 The Council has one trust, namely the Howdale Community Association (HCA).
-The Annual Return is late; however, the HCA is in the process of being closed down and in the previous year's external audit, the external auditor was satisfied that an adequate explanation was provided for non-compliance.
+The HCA is in the process of being closed down and in the previous year's external audit, the external auditor was satisfied that an adequate explanation was provided for non-compliance.
 This is an ongoing issue which should be resolved in due course by the closure of the HCA.
+I am satisfied that DMTC are dealing with this matter and attempting to conclude the matter.